Use of the C-3.3 in Controverted and Non-Controverted Claims

 Obtaining Medical Records of a Previous Injury to the Same Body Part or Similar Illness in a Non-Controverted Claim

 For cases that arise over body sites and conditions that are not part of the controverted claims process, an insurer may wish to procure a Limited Release from the claimant regarding prior treatment to the site or condition in issue.
-When that happens, the insurer should send form C-3.3 to the claimant and his or her legal representative, if any, with a cover letter explaining the basis for the request.
-In the event that the claimant or his or her legal representative fails to sign the C-3.3, the insurer may file a Request for Further Action (Form RFA-2), explaining the situation, and indicating what steps were taken to resolve the issue surrounding the Limited Release.
+When that happens, the insurer should send form C-3.3 to the claimant and the claimant's legal representative, if any, with a cover letter explaining the basis for the request.
+In the event that the claimant or the claimant's legal representative fails to sign the C-3.3, the insurer may file a Request for Further Action (Form RFA-2), explaining the situation, and indicating what steps were taken to resolve the issue surrounding the Limited Release.
 The Board will then adjudicate the matter.
-However, without a demonstration that the C-3.3 was sent to the claimant and his or her legal representative and claimant failed to execute the release, and absent a showing of efforts to resolve the issue, the Board will not adjudicate the matter.
+However, without a demonstration that the C-3.3 was sent to the claimant and the claimant's legal representative and claimant failed to execute the release, and absent a showing of efforts to resolve the issue, the Board will not adjudicate the matter.